Star 历史趋势

 All collectors run concurrently on a single TCP connection — no serial queuing.
 All intervals are adjustable in the Settings page and apply immediately without restart.

-Idle gating — all polled collectors skip their RouterOS API calls entirely when no browser clients are connected.
+Idle gating — all collectors (both polled and interval-streamed) skip data processing and API calls when no browser clients are connected.
 On an unattended dashboard, RouterOS API traffic drops to near zero across all data paths.

 All collectors that support RouterOS /listen streams use event-driven delivery — RouterOS pushes only delta rows when data changes, producing zero API traffic when the network is idle.
 A 60-second heartbeat emit keeps the browser's stale-detection timers alive.